By Maggie Freleng

 I spoke to some of the women featured and asked them what was really going on with all the hoopla surrounding Medicated, etc.

-“There is nothing in the creation of the work that would make it exploitative,” said Childress, 32, a registered nurse, who has known and worked with Kern and his wife since 2002.
+“There is nothing in the creation of the work that would make it exploitative,” said Smith, 32, a registered nurse, who has known and worked with Kern and his wife since 2002.

 “Richard trades in sheer fascination, not subjugation,” she said.
 “Richard's models may be young, but they are educated, savvy, and often artists in their own right.
 I can't speak for every girl's experience, but I never felt like anything less than a collaborator working with him.”